thebowenfeng/Ghost/README.md

 - `PORT_START` and `PORT_END`.
 This is a numerical range denoting the available/free ports on your network.
 - `LOOKUP_TIMEOUT`.
 This represents the maximum number of seconds your node will continue to search for another node in the network until it cease the search.
 - `MESSAGE_TIMEOUT`.
 This represents the number of seconds until messages will cease to be transmitted further within the network.

+### Technical overview

+Peer to peer communication is made possible using UDP hole punching.
+The network communication functionalities are adapted from [here](https://github.com/thebowenfeng/Python-P2P-Chat)